Golden Cocker Retriever (Golden Retriever Cocker Spaniel Mix)

 Features Of Golden Cocker Retriever

 As they are descended from two hunting dogs, they have great ability as guard dogs.
 They are very good at barking to alert their master to any danger or potential intruder.
-Although not considered a protective breed, they are alert to danger and usually warn their owner of any intruders.
+Although not considered a protective breed, they are alert to danger and usually warn their owner of intruders.

 Golden Cocker Retriever is good with children.
-They understand their own power versus that of a child and act accordingly.
+They understand their power versus that of a child and act accordingly.
 They are also very patient with children and are not likely to react badly if a child persists in playing with them.
 This makes them great pets, fitting into your pack with great ease and affection.

 Coat Of Golden Cocker Retriever